-If you’re researching lawn mowers, you know there’s there is a TON to choose from.
+If you’re researching lawn mowers, you know there’s a TON to choose from.
 While we’ve used a bunch, we haven’t walked behind or sat on every mower available.
 We’re bringing our picks for the best lawn mower models from our own experiences to the table.
 But keep in mind these are hotly debated, even in our own office, and not every yard or property is the same.

 We know they aren’t the only good ones out there.
 So give the other folks reading this article a hand and tell us what the best lawn mower is and why in the comments below.

-Best Commercial Zero Turn Lawn Mower
+Best Ride-On Lawn Mower

 Commercial ZTs have to have it all: durability, cut quality, speed, and comfort are at the top of the list.
 Fail in any one of these and you’ll be back to the drawing board.